jeredbare/cheat_sheets/git.md

 # Add to your git profile
-## initializes the project or directy
+## initializes the project or directory
 `git init`